tasmota/docs/docs/ESP32.md

 ## Exclusive Features

 ### CPU Temperature Sensor
-Every tasmota32 binary will create and display internal chip temperature sensor in the webUI and in MQTT.
+Tasmota will create an internal temperature sensor and display the values in the webUI and MQTT.

 ```json
 {"Time":"2021-01-01T00:00:00","ESP32":{"Temperature":41.7},"TempUnit":"C"}